abhashkmr/CoWinSlot/README.md

 # CoWinSlot
-Get Vaccine availability in your mobile phone via SMS
+Get Vaccine availability in your mobile phone via SMS and/or email